-FEAST brings artists together with community volunteers to launch or invigorate local festivals and events.
+FEAST harnesses the many talents and energies of Cornwall’s artists and communities to create inspiring opportunities for people to come together and enjoy high quality arts as participants and audiences.
+Bringing artists together with community volunteers to launch or invigorate local festivals and events.
 We also work with partner organisations to offer new creative ways of tackling some of the social, economic or environmental issues facing Cornwall.

 We invite you to get involved as an artist, a community producer or participant.
-To find out how click on

 RE-IGNITION 2 – Second FEAST FUND to respond to Covid 19 challenges.

 We launched the FEAST Re – Ignition Fund in March, at the very beginning of lockdown.
 We wanted to help artists bring their creative skills to offset some of the worst social effects of the health pandemic.

 This was completely new territory.
 We did not know what to expect but the response from Cornwall’s artists has been amazing.
 We have funded 43 projects, all offering different ways of making creativity and culture an important aspect of local community life – while keeping people safe.
 This feedback from a Re –Ignition artist confirms we need to keep doing what we are.